Since 1987 through FY2015, the Lottery has raised over $2.46 billion for all South Dakotans.

 How was it used?

-The South Dakota Lottery funds education, lowers property taxes, and develops natural resources.
+The South Dakota Lottery funds education and develops natural resources.

 schools and state universities and technical institutes.

 The Lottery has provided more than $79 million to the Capital Construction Fund.
 Local communities use these funds to pay for rural water systems,

 community drinking water and wastewater improvement projects, and recycling and waste disposal programs.

 To Lower Property Taxes